wur-bioinformatics/introduction-to-bioinformatics/week5.md

 paralogs are found near satellite arrays. _FRG1_ is involved in acioscapulohumeral muscular dystrophy (FSHD).
 Credits: modified from {cite}`t2t_human_genome_2022`.
 :::
+%#% Figure FSHD is under copyright by Science.
+Unable to use this figure for free.
 ---

 (variants)=